erfianugrah/cloudflare_api_scripts/current/video-resizer-pre-warmer/README.md

 2. Generate an error report after pre-warming completes
 3. Use that error report to exclude problematic files from load testing
 4. Run a k6 load test with the specified stages
+5. Optionally validate videos for corruption if `--validate-videos` is added

 ### Workflow Control Options